 Wearing gloves when working with your hands.

-Keep your skin moist by:
+You can keep your skin moist by:

 Using moisturizers after bathing.
 Some doctors believe that petroleum jelly (such as Vaseline) works well.
 Crisco solid vegetable oil works and is very inexpensive.
 Other good moisturizers are Cetaphil, Lubriderm, and Eucerin.